dragonmux/crunch/docs/crunch.md

 assertMemEqual allows for safe comparison of two blocks of memory, so allowing arbitrary object comparisons.
 When the two memory blocks have the same contents, the assertion fails and prints a diagnostic, aborting the test case.

+### Boolean Equality Assertions

+* `assertTrue`
+* `assertFalse`

+Each of these takes a truth value and checks it holds the value given by the function's name.
+If the value checked evaluates to something other than the desired boolean value, the assertion fails printing a diagnostic and aborting the test case.

 ## Getting the Most Out of `crunchMake` for `crunch` Suites